 Director of Investigations

-Miranda is a recipient of a 2020 Economic Hardship Reporting Project grant.
-She often appears as a commentator on news shows and podcasts.
-She spent seven years reporting in Washington, D.C., covering the environment, climate change and politics as a staff reporter for CNN, The Hill, The Daily Beast and Scripps News.
+Previously, she spent seven years reporting in Washington, D.C., covering the environment, climate change and politics as a staff reporter for CNN, The Hill, The Daily Beast and Scripps News

 Founder and Executive Director